UNOMP/unified-node-open-mining-portal/README.md

 Donations
 ---------
 Below is my donation address.
-The original dev addresses are listed because I felt scammy if I removed them.
+The original [credits](//github.com/sigwo/supernet-multipool/credits.md) are listed here because I felt scammy if I totally removed them.
 They no longer are supporting the current development effort.
 Please donate to:

 * BTC: `19svwpxWAhD4zsfeEnnxExZgnQ46A3mrt3`